knownasilya/paratrooper/README.md

 This is the public URL your app will be served from.

-####app name

-Specifies the name of the app directory and the nginx/upstart config files.

 ####upstream port

 The port the node app listens on.
 This is needed to properly link the node process with the upstream nginx server.